 Famed for being home to some of the smartest scientists and engineers who have ever lived, as well as some of the most revered poets, writers, and artists, and philosophers, Edinburgh has always been a city of intellect and intrigue.
 Resting along the North Sea, Edinburgh’s climate is generally very mild thanks to the warm southern winds that blow across the city and keep the climate pleasant and rainy year round.

 The city uses British Pounds as currency, and is technically part of the United Kingdom along with the rest of Scotland.
-It’s the second strongest economy in the United Kingdom, and is home to the Palace of Hollyroodhouse, which is where the Queen of England spends at least one week each summer attending to local affairs.
+It’s the second strongest economy in the United Kingdom, and is home to the Palace of Hollyroodhouse, which is where Queen Elizabeth II spends at least one week each summer attending to local affairs.
 Edinburgh’s Old Town is listed as a UNESCO World Heritage Site, as the Old Town perfectly encapsulates the architectural, historical, and artistic significance of the city’s unique buildings, while simultaneously preserving some of the most incredible views and natural beauty in all of Europe.

 How to Get to Edinburgh